ST10487994/PRACTICUM/README.md

 these two screenshots of code is meant to display the playlist and caculations as well as the average rating.
 The logic is in place but i could'nt get the playlist to display due the Song issue.(my apologies)

 Reference
-IIE MSA.(2025).IMAD5112Introduction to Mobile Application Development:Module Manual.IIE MSA
+IIE MSA.(2025).IMAD5112Introduction to Mobile Application Development:Module Manual.IIE MSA.